dentra/esphome-ewh/README.md

   # version of ewh
   project_version: "master"
   # UART configuration.
-  tx_pin: TX # use 19 for Lilygo T-Dongle S3
+  tx_pin: GPIO19 # use TX for iot-uni-dongle or coolrf-heatstick
-  rx_pin: RX # use 20 for Lilygo T-Dongle S3
+  rx_pin: GPIO20 # use RX for iot-uni-dongle or coolrf-heatstick

 # please do not change packeages order it is very important, just comment/uncomment
 packages: